Kurren123/mssql.nvim/README.md

 ## Roadmap

 - Save queries as csv/excel
-- Backup/restore databases (something I use in sql server a lot)
+- Backup/restore databases (something I use in SSMS a lot)
 - Object explorer

 Long term: